asheroto/winget-install/README.md

 -   Identifies processor architecture to decide which prerequisites are needed (x86/x64 or arm/arm64)
 -   Checks Windows OS version for compatibility (Windows 10, Windows 11, Server 2019/2022)
 -   If Windows 10, verifies release ID for compatibility (must be 1809 or newer)
+-   All OSes except Server 2019
+    -   Installs the NuGet package provider (for PowerShell Gallery)
+    -   Installs the [Microsoft.WinGet.Client](https://www.powershellgallery.com/packages/Microsoft.WinGet.Client/) from PowerShell Gallery
+    -   Runs `Repair-WinGetPackageManager -AllUsers` which actually installs `winget` and its dependencies, fixing any issues along the way
+-   Server 2019 only
     -   Uses the UI.Xaml and VCLibs as [recommended by Microsoft](https://learn.microsoft.com/en-us/windows/package-manager/winget/#install-winget-on-windows-sandbox)
     -   The winget-cli license is downloaded using the latest version from GitHub
+    -   Installs Visual C++ Redistributable if version 14 or higher is not already installed
     -   [winget-cli](https://github.com/microsoft/winget-cli) is then installed using the latest version from GitHub
--   Server 2019 only
-    -   Installs Visual C++ Redistributable if version 14 or higher is not already installed
     -   Adjust access rights & PATH environment variable
 -   Runs command registration if the `winget` command is not detected at the end of installation

 ## Setup

 ### Method 1 - PowerShell Gallery

-> [!TIP]
->If you want to trust PSGallery so you aren't prompted each time you run this command, or if you're scripting this and want to ensure the script isn't interrupted the first time it runs...
->```powershell
->Install-PackageProvider -Name "NuGet" -Force
->Set-PSRepository -Name "PSGallery" -InstallationPolicy Trusted
->```

 **This is the recommended method, because it always gets the public release that has been tested, it's easy to remember, and supports all parameters.**